-The Williamsburg Historic Records Association exists to help Swem Library collect documents relating to the history of Williamsburg especially in the years after the 18th century.
-It encourages individuals, families, businesses, and other institutions which have intertwined themselves with the development of Williamsburg and its surrounding area to consider documentary donations.
-Contributions have ranged from a single photo or post card to large collections of personal or institutional records.
+The Williamsburg Historic Records Association exists to help collect and preserve documents relating to the history of Williamsburg especially in the years after the 18th century.
+It encourages individuals, families, businesses, and other institutions which have intertwined themselves with the development of Williamsburg and its surrounding area to consider donating documents and other historical materials to the William & Mary Libraries Special Collections Research Center in the Earl Gregg Swem Library.
+Contributions have ranged from a single photo or postcard to large collections of personal or institutional records.

-Those donations will be screened by the professionals in the Special Collections Research Center at Swem Library for possible inclusion in the College's collections.
+Those donations will be screened by professional archivists in the Special Collections Research Center in the Earl Gregg Swem Library for possible inclusion in the University's collections.
 For a list of donations so far associated with WHRA, click here.

 The Association encourages those interested to become members--annual dues are modest: $5 (regular); $10 (sustaining); $25 (patron).
 The Association's annual meeting, free and open to the public, comes usually on the last Sunday of April and features a speaker on some aspect of Williamsburg's history.